krzysztof-magosa/haxor/README.md

 ## Language
 Haxor uses primitive asm-like syntax.
 Each command goes into separate line.
-You can add comments in code, but they also need to be separate lines, beginning from _#_.
+You can use comments using _#_.
 Program starts from _main_ label.
 Labels are created by putting name followed by colon.

 Most of instructions take 3 registers or 2 registers and immediate value.
 If not stated differently result goes to first specified register.